snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/index.md

 - Ordering the Name column alphabetically
 - Filtering the listing by Type and / or Vendor

-Once located click on the name to view the Data Structure.
+Once located, click on the name to view the Data Structure.
 You can then select from two options to edit the Data Structure: [**Edit with builder**](./builder/index.md#editing-a-data-structure-with-the-data-structures-builder) or [**Edit with JSON editor**](./json-editor/index.md#editing-a-data-structure-with-the-json-editor).

 :::note
 The **Edit with builder** option will be unavailable if the Data Structure you're viewing is not supported.
 More complex Data Structures must be edited with the **JSON Editor**.